 by Greg Taylor, and I was struck hard by Colossians 2:13-17:

-I had read this passage before, and I had thought I could explain it away, but Greg’s explanation was irrefutable as the Holy Spirit spoke to me in that moment.
-I used to argue that only the
+I had read this passage before, and I had thought I could explain it away, but Greg Taylor’s explanation was irrefutable as the Holy Spirit spoke to me in that moment.
+I used to argue that

-ceremonial laws of the Old Testament were nailed to the cross, along with the rabbinical laws.
-However, the passage speaks about God forgiving “all our trespasses,” which means that the whole
+only the ceremonial laws of the Old Testament were nailed to the cross, along with the rabbinical laws.
+However, the passage speaks about God forgiving “all our trespasses,” which means that

-law is referenced here because ceremonial laws wouldn’t identify all sins.
-Paul then says, “Therefore [because all law has been nailed to the cross] do not let
+the whole law is referenced here because ceremonial laws wouldn’t identify all sins.
+Paul then says, “Therefore [because all law has been nailed to the cross] do

 repeatedly in scripture, and each time, the word "sabbaths" denotes the weekly Sabbath, not the festival or ceremonial Sabbaths as Adventists claim.
 Festivals are yearly events, new moons are